susisu/archerfish/README.md

 }
 ```

-A hook script takes the same form as a task, that is, a JavaScript module that exports an asynchronous function.
+A hook script takes the same form as a task i a JavaScript module that exports an asynchronous function, except that it will not take screenshots.

 ## License
 [MIT License](http://opensource.org/licenses/mit-license.php)